Jeff Adrien: 2014–15 season

 On July 19, 2014, Adrien signed with the Houston Rockets, returning for a second stint.
-However, he was later waived by the Rockets on October 27, 2014.
+He was later waived by the Rockets on October 27, 2014.

 On November 29, 2014, Adrien signed with the Minnesota Timberwolves to help the team deal with numerous injuries.
 Minnesota had to use an NBA hardship exemption in order to sign him as he made their roster stand at 16, one over the allowed limited of 15.
 On January 7, 2015, he was waived by the Timberwolves after appearing in 17 games.

 On January 19, 2015, Adrien signed with the Guangdong Southern Tigers of the Chinese Basketball Association.
 Prior to Game 3 of Guangdong's semi-final match-up against the Beijing Ducks, Adrien was deactivated in order to open up a roster spot for Emmanuel Mudiay who returned from injury.

 2015–16 season

 On September 23, 2015, Adrien signed with the New Orleans Pelicans.
-However, he was later waived by the Pelicans on October 24 after appearing in three preseason games.
+He was waived on October 24 after appearing in three preseason games.

 2016–17 season

 On August 22, 2016, Adrien signed with Bnei Herzliya of the Israeli Premier League.
 During his season with the club, he was selected to the Israeli League All-Star game and helped the club reach the FIBA Europe Cup second round.
-However, despite their outstanding regular season with 76% home game victories, the team who ended the league at the fifth place didn't manage to win in the play-offs.
+However, despite a regular season with 76% home game victories, the team that ended the season at fifth place did not manage to win a play-off game.